antoniovleonti/ascii-chess/README.md

 Simple, portable, & flexible implementation of Chess written in C & displayed using simple ASCII characters.

-I made this over the span of two days with pretty much no outside influence.
 This is meant to be a base from which I can build chess variants (for people, not computers, to play).
 Thus, instead of implementing aggressive optimizations, I instead aimed to make it very easy to implement new rules, new pieces, etc.